 How Does Your Credit Score Affect Your Rate?

 Aside from macroeconomic factors that are out of your control, your personal situation will also influence the interest rate you’re eligible for.
-Your debt-to-income, or DTI ratio, assets, and credit score can have a big affect on your mortgage rate.
+Your down payment and credit score can have a big impact on your mortgage rate.

 If you’re having trouble qualifying for a mortgage or getting a decent interest rate, you may have better luck with a government-secured loan.
 Certain mortgages are backed by the different departments of the federal government and are considered less risky by lenders.
 There are loans guaranteed by the Federal Housing Administration (FHA loan), Department of Veterans Affairs (VA loan), and the Department of Agriculture (USDA loan).